 With surgical biopsies, it’s less likely breast cancer will be missed.

 However, a surgical biopsy can miss breast cancer if the wrong area of tissue is removed.

-The use of needle- and wire-localization procedures before the biopsy and X-rays of tissue samples after the biopsy help limit this problem.
+The use of a wire-localization or marker/radioactive seed-localization procedure before the biopsy and X-rays of tissue samples after the biopsy helps limit this problem.

 Getting a second opinion